-Time to take your first steps a lifetime journey of successful juicing.
-This page will introduce you to fresh fruit and vegetable juicing – how to juice, what to juice, when to juice along with loads of expert tips from juicing professionals.
-Once you have mastered the basics outlined in this beginner’s guide to juicing, you will be ready for more advanced techniques such as juice fasting and juicing by ailment.
+Time to take your first steps towards a lifetime journey of successful juicing.
+This page will introduce you to fresh fruit and vegetable juicing—how to juice, what to juice, when to juice, along with loads of expert tips from juicing expert, Sara Ding.

 What is Juicing?

 Juicing is the process of extracting juice from fruit, vegetables or tubers.
 The juice can be extracted using any one of a growing number of juicing machines including hand juicers, masticating juicers, twin juicers, hydraulic press juicers or centrifugal juicers.
 The resultant nutrient-rich liquid is usually consumed immediately after juicing to maximize the health benefits.